 The finish is big and bold, with oranges and chocolate abounding.

-This is a wonderful dram and the perfect addition to the Renaissance series.
+This is a wonderful dram and the perfect addition to the Renaissance series, and to your whisky collection.
 Be warned, if you get this, you will definitely be shelling out for the others!